Bamini-Varalaxmi/Physical_Design/interview_questions/README.md

 ## Q. calculating delay through any net?
-**To get a detailed report on the delay calculation at a given point along a timing path, use the report_delay_calculation command.
+**TTo get a detailed report on the delay calculation at a given point along a timing path, use the report_delay_calculation command.
 This is the command syntax: report_delay_calculation
 -from from_pin -to to_pin